-- Administrative Fee Subsidies for the Housing Choice Voucher Program will continue to be funded at 84% (variable) of the posted rate of \$117.91 per unit month leased. - Local inflationary, recessionary and employment trends, which affect resident incomes and therefore the calculated amounts of rental income. - Labor and Industries dictates rates based on current rates in the local construction industry, which can affect maintenance wage rates. - Costs of utilities, and building materials and supplies will continue to rise. - Costs of Employer Health Insurance, Employer Retirement Contributions, Worker's Compensation, Fire, Liability, and Property Insurance too will continue to rise.
+- Administrative Fee Subsidies for the Housing Choice Voucher Program will continue to be funded at 77.5% (variable) of the published rate of \$121.48 per unit month leased. - State and local inflationary, recessionary and employment trends, which affect resident incomes, and therefore the calculated amounts of rental income. - Labor and Industries dictates rates based on current rates in the local construction industry, which can affect maintenance wage rates. - Costs of utilities, and building materials and supplies will continue to rise. - Costs of Employer Health Insurance, Employer Retirement Contributions, Worker's Compensation, Fire, Liability, and Property Insurance too will continue to rise.